adamstrvor/donifarakan/README.md

 ## Getting started

 As we are in the context of federated learning, you should have at least two computer.
 One being the central server and another one being a sample client.
 You can many clients and as many as you can.
+Make sure that the computers including central and clients are all on the same local network.

 **On your central server computer**

 1. Create a new folder for your project.
 You can name it " MyFramework "
 2. Go the folder directory in your terminal or cmd. _$cd "MyFramework"_
-3. Install the donifarakan framework. `pip install donifarakan`
+3. Install the donifarakan framework. `$ pip install donifarakan`
-4. Create a python file which will be used to launch your central server. `$touch server.py`
+4. Create a python file which will be used to launch your central server. `$ touch server.py`

 ```
 # Here we are loading the required methods from donifrakan